International Economic Data

 All series are monthly, with the exception of real GDP which is reported at a quarterly frequency.
 Aggregation is based on trade shares with the U.S.

-The Globalization and Monetary Policy Institute publishes these DGEI aggregate indicators on this website with an accompanying slideshow on Global Economic Conditions with additional country detail and economic data on current events.
+The Globalization Institute publishes these DGEI aggregate indicators on this website with an accompanying slideshow on Global Economic Conditions with additional country detail and economic data on current events.
 A detailed description of the sources and methodology can be found below.
 We would appreciate that anyone wishing to use this data, modified or otherwise, acknowledge its source with a citation of the methodological paper: for example, including a statement such as: “The authors acknowledge use of the dataset described in Grossman, Mack and Martínez-García (2014).”

 "Database of Global Economic Indicators (DGEI): A Methodological Note" (Valerie Grossman, Adrienne Mack and Enrique Martínez-García),in Journal of Economic and Social Measurement, Vol. 39(3), pp. 163-197, 2014.
 A working paper version of this article appeared as Globalization and Monetary Policy Institute Working Paper no. 166, December 2013.